camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/local-kubernetes-cluster.md

     host: "zeebe.camunda.local"
 ```

-Proceed to install the Camunda Helm chart described in the [Deploy](#deploy) section above.
+Proceed to install the Camunda Helm chart described in the [deploy](#deploy) section above.

 </TabItem>
 </Tabs>